Citroën XM: US import

-The XM was imported into the United States by CXA, a company that had imported several hundred CX25 GTi and Prestige model cars for Citroën loyalists in the USA.
+The XM was imported into the United States by CXA, a company that had imported and federalized several hundred CX25 GTi and Prestige model cars for Citroën loyalists in the USA.
 These cars can be recognized by small filler plates at the headlights, as CxAuto installed the slightly narrower headlight units from the 1988–1993 Pontiac Grand Prix.

 CxAuto presented the XM at the 1991 New York Motor Show, in the spring of 1991 and began converting and selling the XM Pallas (combined with the 2.0 injection engine) and the XM Vitesse (combined with the 3.0 V6 engine).
 In 1993, the XM Exclusive was added to the range.
-Unfortunately, the XM cost 40 percent more than the CX Prestige, with a price in excess of $50,000 due to the costs needed to modify the cars for US approval and only a few examples were sold.
+Unfortunately, the XM cost 40 percent more than the CX Prestige, with a price in excess of $50,000 due to the costs needed for the cars to comply with US regulations and only a few examples were sold.
 As a result of newer, tougher US anti-pollution standards, the import of these cars ceased in 1997.
 XM parts must be sent over from Europe.

 Chinese production

 The Citroën XM, along with the Citroën Xantia were assembled in a form of CKD in Huizhou, Guangdong province.
 This venture lasted for only two years in 1996 and 1997 and production numbers were extremely low.
 The cars were imported to China more or less fully assembled with only minor additions done in China as a way to avoid the high import tariffs on cars that existed at the time.
-The two models were given the same name: Fengshen Xietuolong XM.
+The two models were given the same name: Fengshen Xuetielong XM.